Context and Pixel Aware Large Language Model for Video Quality Assessment: Introduction

+The advent of MLLMs offers a promising new paradigm for VQA.
+Nevertheless, current MLLM-based approaches face significant challenges.
+Their vision encoders are often optimized for high-level semantic understanding rather than fine-grained perceptual analysis, which hinders the detection of subtle pixel-level distortions (see Fig~\ref{fig:orig_crf}).
+Furthermore, MLLMs typically process low-resolution inputs, requiring resizing operations that can introduce new artifacts by disregarding the original aspect ratio.

+A majority of existing works employ MLLMs to perform either quality-related description generation or quality score prediction, but rarely both.
+While a few studies have used reinforcement learning to unify scoring and description, this exploration has been confined to image quality assessment, leaving a gap in the video domain.

-To address these prevailing limitations, we introduce CP-LLM, a novel MLLM-based VQA framework explicitly designed to detect pixel-level artifacts while simultaneously providing robust score predictions and pertinent content- and quality-related descriptions.
-The work delivers the following key contributions: \begin{itemize}[leftmargin=*, labelindent=5pt] \item An MLLM-based VQA model capable of simultaneously generating quality score predictions and interpretable perceptual descriptions. \item A novel framework ensuring the model excels concurrently at single-video quality prediction, pairwise quality comparisons, and the generation of coherent quality descriptions. \item A comprehensive experiment design that evaluates both accuracy and robustness of VQA model, with novel evaluation criteria (\eg flip rate) that have not been sufficiently addressed in existing VQA evaluations. \end{itemize}
+To address these limitations, we introduce CP-LLM, a novel MLLM-based VQA framework designed to detect pixel-level artifacts while concurrently providing robust score predictions and relevant quality descriptions.
+Our key contributions are: \begin{itemize} \item An MLLM-based VQA model capable of simultaneously generating quality score predictions and interpretable perceptual descriptions. \item A comprehensive experiment design that evaluates both accuracy and robustness of the VQA model, with novel evaluation criteria (\eg~flip rate) that have not been sufficiently addressed in existing VQA evaluations. \end{itemize}